gbossert/pylstar/README.md

             self.__sp.kill()
 ```

-With your MAT implementation, the following snippet can be used to trigger the automatic inference of the coffee machine.
-This code returns a `pylstar.automata.Automata.Automata` (and prints its DOT code) that best describes the behavior of your coffee machine.
+Given this wrapper, the following snippet can be used to trigger the automatic inference of the coffee machine.
+This code declares the messages accepted by the API, an instance of our wrapper and returns a `pylstar.automata.Automata.Automata` (and prints its DOT code) that best describes the behavior of the coffee machine.

 ```python
 from pylstar.LSTAR import LSTAR